ooni/ooni.org/content/post/2026-faulty-measurements.md

   - Older probes that are not updating
   - Performance issues: Are we seeing less measurement volume due to a slow down in measurement processing time?
 - **Volume of currently deployed protocol versions:** Measuring the amount of probes, disaggregated by protocol versions.
   - This can help us to detect which client versions are having the most issues or unverified/untrusted measurements
   - Understanding if a specific protocol version with a security vulnerability introduced in the future has a particularly high rate of verified/unverified/untrusted measurements
-- **Timing and profiling:** checking the time it takes to run a verification in the server will help us to understand if a performance regression was introduced in an update
+- **Timing and profiling:** Checking the time it takes to run a verification in the server will help us to understand if a performance regression was introduced in an update

 All of these are metrics that will be collected during the lifespan of the anonymous credentials protocol to assess the current state of implementation and future issues we might encounter.